amazon-archives/amazon-cognito-identity-js/README.md

 **v1.6.0:**
 * What has changed
   * Support for Admin create user flow.
-Users being signend up by admins will be able to authenticate using their one time passwords.
+Users being signed up by admins will be able to authenticate using their one time passwords.

 **v1.5.0:**
 * What has changed
   * Changed webpack support to follow AWS-SDK usage.